area9innovation/fast/mini/readme.md

 The backends are based on the BProgram representation, which makes them very minimal.

 TODO:
+- Figure out how to implement natives? println -> inlined console.log and similar.
+  Do an embedded DSL in the compiler itself.
 - Prefix operators with precedence and limited overloading
-- Figure out how to implement natives?
 - Types
 - Keyword renaming
 - Constant prop